 Dear Community Service Organization, Not for Profit, or Business Partner:

-Last year’s Bike to Work Day, traditionally held during National Bike Month in May, was moved to September and held in conjunction with Light the Night.
-This split format Bike Day in September and this year’s Bike Month in May set new records for participation and outreach in promoting sustainable and active transportation and recreation in our community.
-We returned to our usual May Bike Month activities this year but Bike to Work Day and Light the Night will be part of a Bike Week in September 2022.
-Building on last year’s success we want to keep the momentum going with the fall/spring split of our signature events again in 2022-2023.
+Since 2021, Champaign County hosts a split format of bicycle celebrations, hosting Bike to Work Day and Light the Night in September, as well as celebrating the traditional National Bike Month in May.
+This split format once again set new records in 2022-2023 for participation and outreach in promoting sustainable and active transportation and recreation in our community.
+Building on the past two years of success, we want to keep the momentum going with the fall/spring split of our signature events again in 2023-2024.

 Sponsorship support now works throughout the year in developing safer cyclists thanks to these collective “Bike Month” events like: 16 Bike to Work Day Welcoming Stations across the County with over 900 registrants; the distribution of 750 Light the Night bike light sets; bicycle safety education at summer camps; Bike to School and Walk and Roll to School Days; Earn-a-Bike at Don Moyer Boys and Girls Club; Urbana Market at the Square in September and May; outreach at Earth Day events; Project Ignition (Driver’s Ed) at Urbana High School; and several community Bicycle Rides such as the Full Moon Ride.

 We gave away over 1,200 T-shirts at our events this past year and over 13,000 in the past decade.
 The shirts are popular and seen regularly about town.
 Past support has allowed this success.
 As a business, a non-profit, or an agency, your mission achieves ongoing recognition through the educational marketing of community-building Bike Month events.
-Importantly, this year, your support will be leveraged to help Safe Routes to School programming as new sources of funding are sought to replace the loss of Illinois Department of Transportation (IDOT) funding which was directed only to infrastructure proposals for this year’s cycle.
+Importantly, this year, your support will be leveraged to help Safe Routes to School programming as new sources of funding are sought to replace the loss of Illinois Department of Transportation (IDOT) funding which was directed only to infrastructure proposals for the past cycle.

 Bicycling is universally recognized for promoting both physical and mental health, sustainability, equity, independence, and fun.
 Your continued support is needed and reflects your commitment to these values.
 “Bike Month” events are collaborative efforts of local governments, agencies, and nonprofits (*listed below).
 Champaign County Bikes (CCB), a registered 501(c)(3) organization, serves as the fundraising arm and will handle the Bike Month Fund sponsorships and donations.
 All sponsors and donors to Bike Month will receive acknowledgement and a receipt from CCB.
 Event reports will be posted to their website.